app-generator/ecomm-wrapper-stripe/README.md

 # Simple Python Wrapper for Stripe

-This minimal library pulls the products from Stripe in [JSON format](https://github.com/app-generator/ecomm-wrapper-stripe/blob/main/products.json) using `STRIPE_API_KEY` as input, loaded from environment.
+This minimal library pulls the products from Stripe in [JSON format](https://github.com/app-generator/ecomm-wrapper-stripe/blob/main/products.json) using minimal input.

+> Actively supported by [AppSeed](https://appseed.us/) via `Email` and `Discord`.

 <br />